malumisa/Project_1_team_8/README.md

-# Project 1: Epidemic, Pandemic & Endemic (COVID-19) Impacts on Socioeconomics in Canada
+# Project 1: Epidemic, Pandemic & Endemic (COVID-19) Impacts on Socioeconomics in Canada.
 ## Team #8 - Using Data Analytics to Evaluate Behaviours

 ## Abstract